 Both time-dependent and time-independent analyses can be performed, as well as a "flare-search" algorithm to find event clustering in time as well as space.

-Performs single point source analyses, as well as the stacking of sources according to predefined weighting.
+Perform single-source analyses, as well as stacking of sources according to predefined weighting.
 Also performs stacking analyses where the signal strength of each source is fit individually.

 How do I actually install Flarestack?